 Color temperature is the relative warmth or coolness of light.
-Every light, from the sun to your computer screen, has a unique colour.
-The colour of the light tints all the colours in the scene, including skin tones.
-Some lights make the colours cooler.
+Every light, from the sun to your computer screen, has a unique color.
+The color of the light tints all the colors in the scene, including skin tones.
+Some lights make the colors cooler.
 Others make the scene look warmer.

 The human eye is good at adjusting to different types of light.
-We often do not even notice that it has a colour.
+We often do not even notice that it has a color.
 Our eyes see something as white, even if the lights tint the white surface.
-But our cameras record the colour.
+But our cameras record the color.
 They ‘see’ the yellow of candles or the blue of a flash.

 Color Temperature Chart

 We measure color temperature in Kelvin.
 This is a scientific scale, like Celsius, that describes the warmth or coolness of light.
 On a color temperature scale, the lowest numbers are the warmest.
 The higher numbers are cooler.
 Daylight is around 5,500 – 6,500K.
 Shade is often cooler, and sunset warmer.